Social support, coping, and preoperative emotional adaptation among school-age children anticipating elective tonsillectomy

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Thompson, Maureen Lowery, "Social support, coping, and preoperative emotional adaptation among school-age children anticipating elective tonsillectomy" (1990).
 Child and Family Studies - Dissertations.
-Paper 51.
+51.